-Welcome to the Voluntary Supplemental 403(b) Retirement Plan and your online resource for details about the plan.
+Welcome to the NSHE Supplemental 403(b) Plan and your online resource for details about the plan.
 This Plan provides many advantages you may not get with other types of savings plan and is an important part of a secure financial future.

 Any person who is employed by the NSHE, excluding any person who is providing services to the NSHE as an independent contractor and excluding student employees and leased employee.